 3. Get on the right platforms

-VR is potentially expensive and virtual trade shows aren’t continuous, but these limitations do not apply to B2B platforms – our third suggestion for escaping the absence of physical shows.
+VR is potentially expensive and virtual trade shows are not continuous, but these limitations do not apply to B2B platforms - our third suggestion for escaping the absence of physical shows.

 These platforms are virtual spaces where B2B sellers can register, create an account and fashion their own presence for buyers to visit.
 Individual pages are online constantly, and buyers can browse and contact whenever they like - a little like a trade show that never closes its doors.